 We improve quality of life through equine-based therapy to physically, mentally and socially/emotionally challenged individuals.
 Our unique program integrates academic, social and physical skills, using the horse as a catalyst.

 - 2 days ago

-Camp Runs 9:00 AM - 12:00 PM Monday Through Friday.
-This camp is specially designed for those who need a...
+Camp Runs 9:00 AM - 2:00 PM Monday Through Friday.
+The Campers Horse show for family and friends starts at...

 In the eloquent words of outstanding speaker and Equest rider John Agar;

 “Equest blazes the way for me and kids like me to achieve their dreams and reach their greatest potential.
 With YOUR help, more kids will be able to experience their future, not from just their wheelchairs looking up at others, but from atop a horse looking out over their future.”

 At 8 months my daughter Devin was diagnosed with Cerebral Palsy.
 At age 3 ½ the physical therapist we were working with suggested we look into Equest.
 At the time I could not even get Devin to ride “Sandy” the penny pony at Meijer and could not imagine her on a real horse, but was willing to check it out.
 I called Equest and arranged a time for us to visit and observe a lesson.
 I was amazed at the number of volunteers working with the students in the arena.
 In that particular cl…